muhegebi20/guess-number-game/README.md

 # guess-number-game
-#this is an easy python code to guess a number
+#this is an easy python code to play the number guess